 Cruelty-Free or Not Tested on Animals

 The terms “Cruelty-Free” or “Not Tested on Animals” have no legal definition.
 According to the FDA, Many raw materials used in cosmetics were tested on animals years ago when they were first introduced.
 A cosmetic manufacturer might only use those raw materials and base their “cruelty-free” claims on the fact that the materials or products are not “currently” tested on animals.

 There are organizations that have high standards for brands to meet to certify that their products are not tested on animals.
 You usually see some logo with a bunny on the label, noting the product is cruelty-free or not tested on animals.

 The term “hypoallergenic” signifies that a product produces fewer allergic reactions than other products.
-According to the FDA, there are no federal standards or definitions that govern the use of the term “hypoallergenic.”
+According to the FDA, no federal standards or definitions govern the use of the term “hypoallergenic.”
 The term means whatever a particular company wants it to mean.

 Non-Toxic and Clean Beauty

 Many words like “non-toxic” or “clean beauty” are also not regulated and do not have a legal definition.
 Just because something is labeled with one of these terms doesn’t mean it is better or safer.
 These terms are simply marketing.
-To know whether a product contains ingredients you may want to avoid, you must read the ingredient label.
+You must read the ingredient label to know whether a product contains ingredients you may want to avoid.

 Pregnancy Warnings on Labels